How this Indian Chartered Accounatant and Forensic Accountant found an opportuity in Malaysia (And How You Can Too!)

 Would you believe it?
 On the very second day, I was asked to travel from Kuala Lumpur (my job location) to Johor Bahru (another city in Malaysia) on a work assignment.
 Though I was apprehensive about being in a foreign country in the first few days, I soon started enjoying my time in Malaysia!

 What is it like living and working in Malaysia?
-Malaysia is a multi-cultural democratic country with 60% of the population as Malay (Local Muslims), 25% Chinese, 10% Indians (mostly from South India) and balance other nationalities.
+Malaysia is a multi-cultural democratic country with 60% of the population as Malay (Local Muslims), 25% Chinese, 10% Indians (mostly from South India) and balances other nationalities.
 The Indians and Chinese living there are 5th generation Malaysians.

 Thanks to the work-life balance in Malaysia (more on it later) I was able to pursue CPA Australia and CFE (Certified Fraud Examiner, USA).

-Quitting my Well-Paying Job in Malaysia to Start my Own
+Quitting my Well-Paying Job in Malaysia to Start my Own CA practice in India

 Forget about the fast lane.
 If you really want to fly, harness your power to your passion.
 Honor your calling.
 Everybody has one.
 Trust your heart, and success will come to you.